vitaliyrtest1/smiling-europa-anno/content/pages/index.md

     alignHoriz: left
     topGap: none
     bottomGap: none
-    title: We do fishing differently
+    title: We do fishing differently!!
     text: >-
       A group of local fisherman, working to deliver sustainable fish to your table. <br />